ESM 1010 INTRODUCTION TO SPORT AND ENTERTAINMENT MANAGEMENT (3 credits)

-This course is designed to give students experience in planning and executing sporting events, entertainment events, corporate events, trade shows, or exhibitions with emphasis on preplanning, budget preparation, advertising, and public relations.
+This course is designed to give students experience in planning and executing sporting events, entertainment events, corporate events, trade shows or exhibitions.
+Preplanning, budget preparation, advertising and public relations are all emphasized.
 Designing, planning and developing an integrated marketing campaign will be explored to develop an understanding about contract negotiations and supplier agreements.

 Explores marketing principles and resources for sport and entertainment marketing.
 Includes how increasing attendance and revenue is achieved by developing an understanding of the how, who, what and where to market information.